hankbao/sparkle-updater/sparkle-sys/README.md

 Rust bindings for the Sparkle.framework on macOS.

-This crate provides a wrapper for the SPUStandardUpdaterController class in Sparkle.framework, allowing you to check for updates in your macOS applications.
+This crate provides a wrapper for the SUUpdater class in Sparkle.framework, allowing you to check for updates in your macOS applications.

 ## Usage